OpenLMIS/openlmis-ref-distro/docs/source/releases/openlmis-ref-distro-v3.5.0.rst

 Release Notes
 =============
-Mary Jo
 The OpenLMIS Community is excited to announce the **3.5.0 release** of OpenLMIS!
 It is another major milestone in the version 3 `re-architecture <https://openlmis.atlassian.net/wiki/display/OP/Re-Architecture>`_ that allows more functionality to be shared among the community of OpenLMIS implementers.
-It is also the first release since the `Gap Project <https://openlmis.atlassian.net/wiki/spaces/OP/pages/105578547/Gap+Analysis+eLMIS+Tanzania+Zambia+and+OpenLMIS+3.x>`_ has started.
+This release was a major milestone in the the `Gap Project <https://openlmis.atlassian.net/wiki/spaces/OP/pages/105578547/Gap+Analysis+eLMIS+Tanzania+Zambia+and+OpenLMIS+3.x>`_ and adds more functionality to reduce the gap in features between different versions of OpenLMIS.
 We are excited to announce that four organizations collaboratively worked on the 3.5 release!

 For a full list of features and bug-fixes since 3.4.1, see `OpenLMIS 3.5.0 Jira tickets
 <https://openlmis.atlassian.net/issues/?jql=status%3DDone%20AND%20project%3DOLMIS%20AND%20fixVersion%3D3.5%20and%20type!%3DTest%20and%20type!%3DEpic%20ORDER%20BY%20%22Epic%20Link%22%20asc%2C%20key%20ASC>`_.